ergoplatform/ergo-headless-dapp-framework/README.md

 ### Specified Boxes
-This module exposes generic "Specified Box" structs that implement the `SpecifiedBox`/`WrappedBox`/`ExplorerFindable` traits, and can be used as inputs for Actions in your off-chain protocol code.
+This module exposes generic "Specified Box" structs that implement the `SpecifiedBox`/`WrappedBox`/`ExplorerFindable` traits.
+These boxes can be used as inputs for Actions in your off-chain protocol code, while also enabling front-end devs to easily gain access to on-chain data, such as Oracle Pool data.

 Currently Implemented Specified Boxes:
 1. ErgsBox
 2. ErgUsdOraclePoolBox
 3. AdaUsdOraclePoolBox

-`ErgsBox` are used for acquiring inputs that hold Ergs inside of them for your smart contract protocol actions.
+`ErgsBox` are used for acquiring inputs that hold Ergs inside of them which can be used within your smart contract protocol actions.

-`ErgUsdOraclePoolBox` & `AdaUsdOraclePoolBox` provide an extremely simplified interface for both smart contract protocol implementors as well as for front-end implementors for interacting with the two currently running Oracle Pools.
+`ErgUsdOraclePoolBox` & `AdaUsdOraclePoolBox` provide an extremely simplified interface for both headless dApp developers as well as front-end implementors to utilize data from the two currently running Oracle Pools.
 These two specified boxes can even be used by wallets/any off-chain application that needs to read the current rates from the Oracle Pool boxes.

 The code block below shows how in 4 lines you can read the current Erg-USD oracle pool rate from your preferred Ergo Explorer API instance: